VSKANDHAN/Automatic-Bell-System/README.md

 # ⚠WARNING⚠
-  Remind this,You are playing with the AC voltage in this project,not the DC voltage.So please make the safety precautions before handling with the AC supply.
+  Remind this,You are playing with the AC voltage in this project.So please make the safety precautions before handling with the AC supply.
   ⚡Use Electrical insulated rubber gloves
   ⚡Wear Shoes or slippers